ZipCodeCore/Java.Labs.GettingStarted/README.md

 **Important**: It should go without saying that anytime you are asked to create an account you should ALWAYS:

-* Make sure to use a professional username/handle.
-We recommend the username incorporates your name.
+* *Make sure to use a professional username/handle.* We recommend the username incorporates your name.
-* Be sure to add an appropriate avatar to your profile.
+* Be sure to add an appropriate avatar (picture or image) to your profile.

 ### Passwords

 Consider a password manager like [enpass](https://www.enpass.io/) or [lastpass](https://lastpass.com/) to manage all of your accounts.
 (This way you can keep track of your Admin password for MySQL, which I guarantee you will otherwise forget.)

 ### Slack